 Typically, organizations use an LMS to educate their employees.

-But some LMSes are designed for educating multiple audiences; you can use a single platform to train your employees, customers, and partners.
+But some LMSs are designed for educating multiple audiences; you can use a single platform to train your employees, customers, and partners.
 Is some or all of a course applicable to more than one learner audience?
 With the right LMS, you can surface that course across multiple learning paths so you don’t have to build from scratch.

 We surveyed 502 full-time decision makers involved in workplace education and found that platforms designed to educate multiple audiences yield positive benefits.